 There is a need to move beyond the system of rote learning and facilitate students in choosing their own learning paths.
 Such interdisciplinary learning can help students broaden their knowledge beyond a single domain.

 While developing a viable ecosystem will likely plug some of the gaps in funding and research quality, the Indian higher education sector needs a systemic reform as well.
 Take, for example, the lack of funding for research, a huge constraint for educational institutions.
-Public funding for research is available mostly to public universities—and just a handful of private institutions.27 As one dean of an undergraduate school put it, “Promote a system of rewards to promote a culture of research and conditional sabbaticals for research purposes.
-Explore ways to look for a donor, maybe alumni, to sponsor such programs.”28
+Public funding for research is available mostly to public universities—and just a handful of private institutions.
+27 As one dean of an undergraduate school put it, “Promote a system of rewards to promote a culture of research and conditional sabbaticals for research purposes.
+Explore ways to look for a donor, maybe alumni, to sponsor such programmes.”
+28

 In addition to innovative funding models, there should be efforts to cut costs.
-Institutions can explore a “Sharing University” model that allows sharing of repetitive activities with other institutions to leverage individual institutions’ strengths.
-Some of the shared services include career services, centralized marketing function, and admissions.30 The emergence of the Cluster University model discussed earlier is the right step toward sharing resources across institutions.
+Institutions can explore a “Sharing University ” model that allows sharing of repetitive activities with other institutions to leverage individual institutions’ strengths.
+Some of the shared services include career services, centralised marketing function and admissions.
+30 The emergence of the Cluster University model discussed earlier is the right step towards sharing resources across institutions.

-The digital-age education system calls for personalized and dynamic methods of learning, a better-equipped faculty, new parameters to gauge student and faculty performance, and innovative models of funding.
-A broader and a more collaborative coalition among educational institutes, employers, students, professionals, regulators, and government entities can help plug the existing gaps and drive reforms in the Indian higher education sector.
+The digital-age education system calls for personalised and dynamic methods of learning, a better-equipped staff, new parameters to gauge student and staff performance and innovative models of funding.
+A broader and a more collaborative coalition among educational institutes, employers, students, professionals, regulators and government entities can help plug the existing gaps and drive reforms in the Indian higher education sector.